Should I Celebrate Halloween? - Discover the Book - October 30

 Yet, history clearly shows that Halloween is unmistakably a "religious" (pagan and Roman) holiday.
 Religion is the adoration, obedience, and service rendered to the object of one's worship.
 It presupposes profession, practice, or observance of whatever belief and practice - in this case Halloween - as required by some superior authority.
 It is indisputably clear that Halloween is NOT commanded or sanctioned by Jehovah God - the true Christian's Superior, Authority - in the Scriptures.

 Today Halloween is the highest of all celebrations for Satan worshippers, witches and the occult.
 Christians need to be warned so they can take heed and obey the Word of God.
 The apostle Paul wrote, "Take no part in the unfruitful works of darkness, but instead expose them" (Eph.
 5:11).
-"Abstain from all appearances of evil" (1 Thes.
-5:22).
+"Abstain from all appearances of evil" (1 Thessalonians 5:22).
 "Whatever you do, do all to the glory of God" (1 Corinthians 10:31).